ADD CONDITION

 Postmarketing Experience

-No postmarketing experience details are available in the insert text.
+No postmarketing experience details are provided in the insert for HONEY LEMON COUGH DROPS (menthol lozenge).

 Patient Counseling

+Healthcare providers should advise patients to keep the medication out of reach of children to prevent accidental ingestion.
 Patients should be instructed to stop using the medication and consult a doctor if their cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or a persistent headache, as these symptoms may indicate a serious condition.
-Additionally, they should seek medical advice if they experience a severe sore throat, or if irritation, pain, or redness lasts or worsens.
-Patients should also be informed that if a sore mouth does not improve within 7 days, they should contact their healthcare provider.
+Additionally, patients should seek medical advice if they experience a severe sore throat, or if irritation, pain, or redness lasts or worsens.
+It is also important to inform patients that if their sore mouth does not improve within 7 days, they should contact their healthcare provider.

 Storage and Handling